Trading resumes: KSE-100 surges nearly 2,400 points

 - New $3-billion stand-by arrangement with IMF key reason behind bullish sentiment

-As widely expected on Monday, Pakistan stocks surged massively at open with the KSE-100 Index going as high as 43,721.92, an increase of 2,269 points or 5.5%, in what is a record increase at the bourse.
+As widely expected, Pakistan stocks surged massively at open on Monday with the KSE-100 Index going as high as 43,721.92, an increase of 2,269 points or 5.5%, in what was a record increase at the bourse.

 “Pakistan (stock) market opens at all time record high,” said Topline Securities CEO Mohammed Sohail.